wbaltzley/AutoFusionWebAPI/README.md

 Key Features

-    Unified API: Enjoy a cohesive API that wraps multiple web automation libraries, allowing you to work with different tools through a single interface.
+1) Unified API: Enjoy a cohesive API that wraps multiple web automation libraries, allowing you to work with different tools through a single interface.

-    Modular Architecture: The framework is organized into modular packages for each web automation library, making it easy to extend and add support for new libraries in the future.
+2) Modular Architecture: The framework is organized into modular packages for each web automation library, making it easy to extend and add support for new libraries in the future.

-    Easy Switching: Seamlessly switch between implementations from various libraries without modifying your codebase extensively.
+3) Easy Switching: Seamlessly switch between implementations from various libraries without modifying your codebase extensively.

-    Cross-Framework Development: Collaborate with developers who prefer different web automation libraries, as the framework provides a common ground for integration.
+4) Cross-Framework Development: Collaborate with developers who prefer different web automation libraries, as the framework provides a common ground for integration.

-    Extensive Documentation: Benefit from comprehensive documentation and usage examples that guide you through the various functionalities of the Python Fusion Framework.
+5) Extensive Documentation: Benefit from comprehensive documentation and usage examples that guide you through the various functionalities of the Python Fusion Framework.

 Getting Started

-To get started with the Python Fusion Framework, simply follow the installation instructions provided in the Getting Started section of this repository.
-Once set up, you'll be able to explore the different features and unleash the full potential of web automation with ease.
+Installation instructions are still forthcoming...

 Contributing